ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 gar
 If this receipt is properly tried, it will
 never be abandoned.
 There is none that
-surpasses it if so goo
+surpasses it if so good
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:me:batch_me_allagash_ver02:data:sn83009653:00279524007:1865120801:0634/pct:20.331616,62.362604,14.493454,17.783951/!600,600/0/default.jpg"/>
 </td>